10 Best Nasal Sprays for COVID-19 (November 2022)

 Which nasal sprays have been studied to treat or prevent COVID-19?
 A number of nasal sprays are being developed or repurposed in an attempt to treat people who have tested positive for COVID-19.
 And even though they wouldn’t be a substitute for COVID-19 vaccines, some are also being studied to help prevent the illness.

-1. Xlear Nasal Spray (Available on Amazon)A preprint lab report suggests an Xlear nasal spray is effective at significantly reducing and nearly eliminating SARS-CoV-2, the virus that causes COVID-19 after a single dose.
+3. Xlear Natural Saline Nasal Spray with Xylitol (Available on Amazon)A preprint lab report suggests an Xlear nasal spray is effective at significantly reducing and nearly eliminating SARS-CoV-2, the virus that causes COVID-19 after a single dose.

 Xlear is currently sold as a nasal irrigant for cleansing and moisturizing the nasal cavities.